 Miraculously at that time, an ambulance was passing by.
 Seeing me and my brother on the road, the driver stopped and decided to take us home.
 On the way, it stopped at a clinic.
 After seeing me unconscious, the doctor pronounced me dead.
-The driver called up my home and said, one of your son is dead.
-But on the way home, I regained my consciousness.
+The driver called up my home and said, one of your sons is dead.
+But on the way home, I regained consciousness.
 I was the first one to get off the ambulance.
 Thank God for His protection.

 History was repeating itself.
 Mom called our neighbor next door.
 Dad was not in the town as he was posted on a company project, I think he was in Calcutta.
 Our good neighbor, Uthup uncle, took me in their car to an Orthopaedic hospital, near to DonBosco school.
 The doctor – Padam Gupta, was my schoolmate’s brother.

 Since it was early morning, the doctor had not arrived yet.
 He was informed about my accident.
 As soon as he arrived, they took an X-ray and it clearly showed the knee damage.
 The pus was removed from my knee, using a big syringe needle, to prevent it from flowing into the bloodstream.
 I hate injections and the sight of the needle itself made me cringeful.